 However, by the time I left I had fallen in love with this city, and I want to share my Florence travel guide and how to survive the beige.
 Be sure to use my Top Travel Tips for any traveller to ensure a hassle free vacation.

 The Frecciarossa trains combine high speed and maximum comfort in the Standard, Premium, Business and Executive services.
 I opted for the Business Class service and was not disappointed.
-It was spacious and they also served complimentary sweet and snacks and drinks after departure.
+It was spacious and they also served complimentary sweet and savory snacks and drinks after departure.

-My hotel was located close to the station and after finding the correct exit from the station building, I was there within 5 minutes.
+My hotel was located close to the train station and after finding the correct exit from the station building, I was there within 5 minutes.

 International flights to Florence fly into the Amerigo Vespucci Airport and travelers can reach the city using the shuttle called the Volainbus.

 The historical center is small enough to be walkable from end to end, even for someone with impaired mobility like myself.
 It is also possible and preferable to walk across one of the bridges to Oltarno where the Other side of Florence food tour takes place.

 The Firenze card is the official museum pass of the city and costs 72 euros for 72 hour validity.
 If you think you can accomplish a fraction of the 72 museums and galleries in that short time then it is a bargain.
 Otherwise I would recommend buying the individual passes for the ones museums and galleries that you absolutely do not want to miss.